Entity Matching using Large Language Models: Scenario 2: With Training Data

 \section{Scenario 2: With Training Data}

 Task-specific training data in the form of matching and non-matching entity pairs can be used to (i) add demonstrations to the prompts, (ii) learn textual matching rules, and (iii) fine-tune the LLMs.
 In this section, we explore whether and how our zero-shot results can be improved by using task-specific training data.
-In order to make the results comparable, we use the same development sets (see Table~\ref{tab:datasets}) that we already used for fine-tuning the PLM-based matchers for all experiments.